 Data on vehicles travelling in the LEZ

-When an infringing vehicle has been flashed by an ANPR camera in the LEZ, the data of the Belgian national register is consulted in order to identify the offender and, if an offence is confirmed, the fine provided for by law is imposed.
+When an infringing vehicle has been flashed by an ANPR camera in the LEZ, the data of the Belgian national registery is consulted in order to identify the offender and, if an offence is confirmed, to provide the fine imposed by law.

 Finally, in the event that a vehicle benefiting from the derogation granted to disabled persons with adapted vehicles is flashed, Brussels Taxation may consult the data of the Directorate General of Disabled Persons of the Federal Public Service Social Security to verify that the vehicle is not in breach.